This is a complete guide to mergers and acquisitions (M&A).

 - Initiate Preliminary negotiations with Target Company

-- Sign a Legal contract/agreement that prohibits sharing information deemed confidential technically know as a Non-Disclosure Agreement (NDA)
+- Sign a Legal contract/agreement that prohibits sharing information deemed confidential technically known as a Non-Disclosure Agreement (NDA)

 - Begin in-depth legal and business due diligence